AdguardTeam/AdguardKnowledgeBase/05.android/02.installation/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/kb/newscreenshots/En/Android3.1/installmainEn.png" />

-When you select the first option, a dialog box opens where you have to choose the level of privacy protection.
+If you select the first option, a new dialog box will appear where you can configure privacy protection settings.

 <img src="https://cdn.adguard.com/public/Adguard/kb/newscreenshots/En/Android3.1/installpersonaldataEn.png" />

-After pressing the **Block them** button, you will be offered three levels of protection:
+After pressing the **Block them** button, you will be offered to choose between three levels of protection:

 - **Comfortable** (Blocks all known Analytics , reduces the time of third-party cookies).
 - **High** (Reduces cookie lifetime, removes tracking parameters from URLS).
 - **Ultimate** (Disables browser features that can be used for your tracking.
 In some cases, you may experience problems with the operation of the sites).